weil21/my_website_raw/content/authors/admin/_index.md

 - Visitors
 ---

-Regina A. Weilbächer is a PhD candidate at the Decision Neuroscience Lab at University of Basel.
-Her research interests include decision-making, attention and memory.
+I am a PhD candidate at the Decision Neuroscience Lab at University of Basel.
+My research interests include decision-making, attention and memory.